qcc4cp/qcc/resources/quickstart.md

   $Env:PYTHONPATH = C:\users\rhundt\qcc
 ```

 Execution speed benefits greatly from C++ acceleration but all algorithms will run without it.
-You can [manually build](README.buildxgates.md) the library
-or use `bazel` (versions 5-7) to build it ([details](README.Linux.md)).
-With or without the library, run the algorithms (and tests) individually with Python such as:
+You can [manually build](README.buildxgates.md) the library with `./make_libxgates.sh`, or use `bazel` ([details](README.Linux.md)).
+With or without the library, run the algorithms (and tests) individually with Python from the repository root, using module syntax so that `src` is importable:
 ```
-   $ cd qcc/src
+   $ cd qcc
+   $ export PYTHONPATH=$PWD/src/lib
-   $ python3 ./arith_classic.py   # and any of the other Python algorithms (or tests)
+   $ python3 -m src.arith_classic   # and any of the other algorithms (or tests)
    $ ...
 ```